 On the other hand, you can take advantage of the moments before sleep to do the same thing, bringing those insights from hours of meditation into the daylight.

-Much of the good idea of mindfulness meditation is to break up stress by interrupting the cycle of the thoughts that center on the fight-or-flight reflex.
-That’s it.
+Much of the benefit of mindfulness meditation is the way it breaks up stress by interrupting the cycle of the thoughts that provoke the fight-or-flight reflex.
 The techniques are simply ways to do this.
 Think of what you have to be grateful for.
 Make your mind blank.
 Visualize a calm scene.
 All of them work.
 It makes sense to practice them at bedtime.

 For further reading:

 For further reading in the series: Understand Yourself Using Your Dream Journal